 Our library has been successfully tested against many RTMP servers such as Wowza, Red5, Azure, and many others.
-In those rare cases when the library doesn’t work with your server, please, be free to contact us, and we provide you with a quick fix adapting the library exactly for your server.
+In those rare cases when the library doesn’t work with your server, please, be free to contact us, and we provide you with a quick fix adapting the library for your particular server.

-VASTreaming RTMP library can also work as a client to receive a stream from a RTMP server and play it on an end user’s device.
+VASTreaming RTMP library can also work as a client to receive a stream from an RTMP server and play it on an end user’s device.
 The necessary UI controls are provided on all supported platforms, developers can easily integrate them in their client-oriented apps.
 One of the big advantages of these controls is very low latency on .NET, Android and iOS, what can be crucial for such applications as surveillance, video chats or video game streaming.

 VASTreaming RTMP library allows creating a simple RTMP server with the ability to ingest published streams as well as re-distribute streams to connected clients.
 In simplest cases, tiny servers of this kind can be used for two-side media communication between two devices.

-A more advanced RTMP server (including additional functionality and protocols) is available in C++, .NET and .NET Core.
+A more advanced RTMP server (including additional functionality and protocols) is available in C++ and .NET.
 Based on the server hardware configuration, it can serve from hundreds to thousands of simultaneous connections.